 The amount of time spent in braces will vary, depending on the individual patient, because every smile responds differently to treatment.
 Treatment times can last anywhere from six to 30 months.
 Drs.
-Bonebreak and Muench will review the anticipated length of your treatment during your initial consultation.
+Bonebreak will review the anticipated length of your treatment during your initial consultation.

 Do braces hurt?